jiportilla/edge_jason_exporter/README.md

 }
 ```

-- Note this simple Service Policy provides one `property`, and it states one `constraint`.
-This example `constraint` is one that a Service developer might add, stating that their Service must only run on cpu architecture named `amd64`.
-If you recall the Node Policy we used above, the openhorizon.arch `property` is set to `amd64` during registration, so this Service should be compatible with our Edge device.
+- Note this simple Service Policy provides one `property` **purpose=monitoring**, and it states one `constraint`.
+This JSON Exporter Service `constraint` is one that a Service developer might add, stating that their Service must only run on cpu architecture named **amd64**.
+During node registration the `openhorizon.arch` property will be set to **amd64**, so this JSON Exportert Service should be compatible with our Edge device.

 2. If needed, run the following commands to set the environment variables needed by the `service.policy.json` file in your shell: